OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/OverallConventions.md

 Items here apply to all interface classes.
 Note that these conventions hold within the OSVR system.
 Game engine integrations may (and should) adapt to the engine's native conventions.

+Most interfaces have a concept of "sensor" or "channel": this is a numbered data source for a particular interface class on a device name.
+A sensor may not be a literal sensor - it may be a feature point in the environment, a different semantic value, etc. - but it should have a persistent identity for that device and interface.
+There is no required correspondence between sensor numbers for different interface classes on a device: Tracker 0 may physically be associated with Button 0, 1, 2, and 3, and Analog 0 and 1.
+These relationships are not automatically implied, and thus are to be described in the JSON descriptor for a device.

 ## Units

 - Distance/length: meters